61 indicted in Georgia on racketeering charges connected to 'Stop Cop City' movement

 Protests against the training center escalated after the fatal shooting in January of 26-year-old protester Manuel Esteban Paez Terán, known as Tortuguita.
 The Georgia Bureau of Investigation has said state troopers fired in self-defense after Paez Terán shot at them while they cleared protesters from a wooded area near the site of the proposed facility.
 But the troopers involved weren't wearing body cameras, and activists have questioned the official narrative.

-Atlanta Mayor Andre Dickens and others say the 85-acre, $90 million facility would replace inadequate training facilities, and would help address difficulties in hiring and retaining police officers that worsened after nationwide protests against police brutality and racial injustice three years ago.
+Atlanta Mayor Andre Dickens and others say the 85-acre, $90 million facility would replace inadequate training facilities, and would help address difficulties in hiring and retaining police officers that worsened after nationwide protests against police brutality and racial injustice.
+The demonstrations erupted in the wake of the May 2020 police murder of George Floyd in Minneapolis and the June 2020 police killing of Rayshard Brooks in Atlanta.
+Those events preceded the public announcement of the proposed training center by months.

-The “Stop Cop City” effort, which has been joined by activists from around the country, has gone on for more than two years.
-Opponents say they fear the training center will lead to greater militarization of the police and that its construction will exacerbate environmental damage in a poor, majority-Black area.

-Numerous instances of violence and vandalism have been linked to the decentralized movement, including a January protest in downtown Atlanta in which a police car was set alight, as well as a March attack in which more than 150 masked protesters chased off police at the construction site and torched construction equipment before fleeing and blending in with a crowd at a nearby music festival.
+Numerous instances of violence and vandalism have been linked to the decentralized "Stop Cop City" movement.
+A police car was set alight at a January protest in downtown Atlanta.
+In March, more than 150 masked protesters chased off police at the construction site and torched construction equipment before fleeing and blending in with a crowd at a nearby music festival.
 Those two instances have led to dozens of people being charged with domestic terrorism, though prosecutors have previously admitted they have had difficulty in proving that many of those arrested were in fact those who took part in the violence.

 RICO charges carry a heavy potential sentence that can be added on top of the penalty for the underlying acts.